dribnet/purvs/README.md

 ## PS2 MDDN 342 2019

+FINAL PANDA(FACE 1)

+I have completed the final touches for my face 1 (the panda face).
+I changed the shape of the eye patches from just an ellipse to a more organic shape.
+I also added some details to the eyes, nose and mouth.

 PARAMETERS FOR FACES;

 Today I have finished working on my parameters for the different faces.
 I will probably tweak them and refine the overall look of the faces tomorrow but basically these will be my final parameters.